Quadratic Time-dependent Quantum Harmonic Oscillator: Discussion

+In order to provide examples to support our results, we discuss two iconic time-dependent harmonic oscillators, the driven QHO and the Caldirola--Kanai QHO.
+A driven catity is described by the following Hamiltonian,

 where the real constant $\Omega$ is the driving strength of the pump with frequency $\omega_{d}$.
-This system is usually solved under the rotating wave approximation in second quantization.
+We obtain this Hamiltonian starting from our general model and considering constant mass, $m(t) = m$, and frequency, $\omega(t) = \omega$, harmonic driving strength, $\alpha_{x}(t) = \Omega \cos (\omega_{d} t)$, of the position, and null values for all other processes, $\alpha_{p}(t) = \alpha_{xp}(t) = \alpha_{0}(t) = 0$.
+This system is usually solved under the rotating wave approximation in second quantization and may be feasible of solution following standard Wei-Norman factorization methods used for Floquet engineering \cite{Bandyopadhyay2022p020301}.
 However, it is straightforward to solve it in first quantization using the unitary transformation in Eq.(\ref{Eliminate_x_p_terms}) with time-dependent parameters,

 arising from the differential equation set,

 with initial conditions,

 leading to the standard harmonic oscillator Hamiltonian,